-But remember using MemberPress and wordpress you will be able to create a basic membership website that is best suited for new beginners starting with a tight budget.
-However, if you are looking to create a highly converting and feature full membership website that drives more members and revenue then its recommended to consult with a reputed and experienced website design company that can bring their years of experience in producing the best and most effective membership website for your business.
+But remember using MemberPress and WordPress you will be able to create a basic membership website that is best suited for new beginners starting with a tight budget.
+However, if you are looking to create a highly converting and feature full membership website that drives more members and revenue then its recommended to consult with a reputed and experienced WordPress website design company that can bring their years of experience in producing the best and most effective membership website for your business.

 4. Start setting your membership website

 As mentioned earlier MemberPress is one of the popular and widely used plugins for membership websites so we will be considering the same to set up a membership website.
 If you still wonder why you should use MemberPress then there are two benefits of using MemberPress, it comes with all the basic and advanced features required to run a membership website and the plugin works perfectly with other third-party plugins and add ons that you will need once your website starts growing.